marcel-dempers/docker-development-youtube-series/course/README.md

 * Cloud deployments

 The personal website created throughout this course will become your marketing tool for your career to demonstrate all your newly obtained above-mentioned skills and abilities.</br>
-You will build the ultimate foundation and be equiped to make more informed discisions on what you want to focus on next in your career. </br>
+You will build the ultimate foundation and be equipped to make more informed decisions on what you want to focus on next in your career. </br>

 ## 🛠 System Requirements